learn-co-curriculum/java-mod-4-executors-intro/README.md

 ## Thread Pools

-A thread pool in Java is an implementation of any of the executor interfaces.
+A thread pool in Java is an implementation of the executor interfaces.
 These allow us to separate task submission and execution.

 Thread pools contain worker threads that are assigned to a task.
 Once a worker